httpwg/http-extensions/draft-ietf-httpbis-variants.md

 ## Compute Possible Keys {#find}

+This algorithm computes the cross-product of the elements of key-facets.

 Given key-facets (a list of lists), and key-stub (a string representing a partial key), and possible-keys (a list):

 1. Let values be the first member of key-facets.